 Come along, pick a seat, boot up your laptop, and spend time with us contributing to what we all love so much, TYPO3.
 There is room for coding, testing, talking and sharing stories.
 Food and beverages will be taken care of by us.

 Sign up via Facebook (link is in the event description) or by contacting Anja Leichsenring via Slack (@maddy).
 Or just come along to our office in Düsseldorf.
 We can’t wait to see you!
 And do let your friends and co-coders know about this regular event.

 We’re grateful to have so many developers involved in the our open source project–developers who believe in bringing good ideas to life, and who are truly passionate about our powerhouse content management system TYPO3.
 Remember: all it takes is a single patch to make a difference!
-Stay tuned for May’s recap that we’ll be publishing on somewhen next month.
+Stay tuned for May’s recap that we’ll be publishing at the beginning of next month.